Man repeatedly tormented and punched paedophile he branded a ‘baby killer’

 Miss Keegan added: “The defendant was arrested the next day and on his way to custody, he said phrases such as, ‘I will hit him every day’ and where he comes from, they would stab sex offenders like him.

-“He told the police his victim was a paedophile and that he didn’t him.”
+“He told the police his victim was a paedophile and that he didn’t like him.”

 In an impact statement, the complaint said: “I have been repeatedly targeted and I am extremely scared of him.